severdia/shakespeare-obsidian/scripts_source/markdown/Pericles/Act 4, Scene 5.md

 *Mytilene.
 A street before the brothel.*

-*Enter two Gentlemen of Myteline.*
+*Enter two Gentlemen of Mytilene.*

 **1. GENT.
 MYT.**
 ==1==Did you ever hear the like?